 A cosmopolitan city, Hong Kong is home to over 7.5 million people, the highest number of billionaires in Asia, over 200 islands, and the world’s largest number of skyscrapers.
 Its currency, the Hong Kong dollar, is the eighth most traded currency in the world.
 Locals speak the predominant language Cantonese, but English and Mandarin are also widely spoken.
-A global melting pot, it’s where eastern and western cultures co-exist.
+Hong Kong is famous for being a global melting pot, a place where both eastern and western cultures co-exist.
 It is technologically advanced but it has successfully preserved its rich history.
 And it is a favourite destination among first-time and seasoned travellers alike.

 So, what is Hong Kong famous for?
 Hong Kong is famous for being one of the most bustling, vibrant cities in the world.
 It’s where skyscrapers meet centuries-old temples.
 It’s famous for its theme park rides, majestic views, and its dining and shopping experiences.

 This comprehensive list compiles all the must-sees, must-tries, and must-haves in Hong Kong — eye-catching landmarks, exciting and educational theme parks, signature Cantonese dishes, and quirky shopping routes.

 Hong Kong is famous for breathtaking sights and iconic landmarks

 With its skyscrapers and historic temples, Hong Kong is a multi-faceted city that easily blends the old with the new.
 It’s packed with amazing sceneries that can be viewed from various angles, unique landmarks with rich histories, and sightseeing spots that will take your breath away.
 Trying to fit everything in one trip can be exhausting so here’s a list of handpicked attractions that must not be missed.